GuillerminaLorenzo/solo-projects/bankTechTest/README.md

 - [ESLint](https://eslint.org) for linting.
 - [Jest](https://jestjs.io/) for testing.

-## If you want to try this on your computer, download this repo and follow these instructions:
+## If you want to try this on your computer follow these instructions:

 ### Install Node.js